ricmclaughlin/ricmclaughlin.github.com/_posts/2016-07-04-aws-developer-swf.md

 * Workflows - can not interact with workflows in other domains.

+## SWF Actors

+* Workflow Starters - An application that can initiate a workflow

 * Activity worker - Activity tasks are assigned to activity workers.
 A server residing outside of an AWS datacenter can perform a worker task.

-* Decider - A decision task tells the decider when the state of a workflow execution has changed.
+* Decider - controls task flow based when the state of a workflow execution has changed.

 # Resources